-Following this view, the Foundation is now managing 23 operational labs in 12 different areas working with public schools, universities, NGOs and private organizations.
-The activities are now managed through a local NGO: Bridge the Digital Divide Sierra Leone, that can be considered as the operational arm of the Foundation in the country.
-The outstanding commitment of all the stakeholders, involved in the program, contributed to turn the country into the best performer out of all the others.
+Today, after 14 years, the Foundation manages 28 operational labs in 12 different areas, working with public schools, universities, NGOs, and private organizations.
+The activities are organized through a local NGO: Bridge the Digital Divide Sierra Leone, which has become the Foundation’s operational arm in the country.

 - Bring the Tablet for Kids course to the country in September 2018.
-The scope behind this decision was clearly to offer, to younger generations eager to learn, the right tools they needed to approach informatics;
+This decision aimed to offer the eager to learn, younger generation the right tools they needed to approach technology.

 - Test a new course for Visually Impaired People (ICVI) in October 2019.
-With this particular choice we wanted to bring a higher impact in our projects reaching always new categories of needy beneficiaries.
+Through this initiative, the Foundation sought to increase its impact by reaching and addressing the needs of at-risk beneficiaries.